rusthigh/optimized-chat-interface/README.md

 - [ ] Select a prompt from a prompt library
 - [ ] Markup for responses (e.g. bold, italic, links, etc.)
 - [ ] Markup for code examples in responses
-- [ ] View chat history in a timeline (grouped by date) Today - yesterday - last 7 days - last 30 day
+- [ ] View chat history in a timeline (grouped by date) Today - yesterday - last 7 days - last 30 days
+- [ ] Add a new chat with query params = text for the message and model for the model

+## Running the project

+Clone the project and run `npm install` to install all dependencies.

+### Running the front end

+Run `nx run chat:serve` to start the Angular front end

+## Suggestions

+For any suggestions or if you wish to contribute to improving this project, please open an issue or make a contribution.

+## Credits

+- The Optimized Chat Interface project was inspired by [TypingMind](https://www.typingmind.com/) built by [Tony Dinh](https://twitter.com/tdinh_me)